Gyulaa/philosophy-mentoring/README.md

 ## Overview

-FiloMento is a content-driven website built with Next.js App Router and a minimal admin CMS.
-Content is stored in `data/content.json` (filesystem) or directly in a GitHub repository when configured.
-The admin interface allows editing page sections, managing uploads, and publishing changes via a simple JSON schema.
+FiloMento is a Next.js App Router project with a lightweight file/GitHub-backed CMS and an admin UI.
+Admins can create pages, edit content blocks, upload images, and fully manage the top navigation (add/toggle/reorder/delete).
+New pages are rendered dynamically and reachable by either their page id or the navigation `href`.

 ## Tech stack

 - Next.js 15 (App Router)
 - React 19
 - Tailwind CSS v4
-- Radix UI primitives (navigation, dropdown)

 ## Run locally